It's Worth Getting Sloppy For This Grilled Cheese Taco

 Mike Tran -- the genius behind all the Chinatown faves, including Mein, Tiger Den and Night Market -- brought the heat with his latest venture.
 This time, a Koreatown club vibe adds extra spice to his concepts’ always crowd-pleasing menu.
 Sip late night soju from a watermelon keg (seriously) while you share small plates that are downright addicting, including but not limited to, crispy skin pork rinds, sweet and spicy Korean fried chicken, and a cheesy riff on creamed corn that is an absolute must for the table.

 Houston’s coolest restaurant isn’t really a restaurant.
 It’s five of ‘em.
-The game-changer from local hero chef Chris Shepherd literally changes what it is once a year for five years.
+The game changer from local hero chef Chris Shepherd literally changes what it is once a year for five years.
 First up was One Fifth Steak, under the careful direction of the incredibly talented chef de cuisine Nick Fine (if you missed the Wagyu beef fat candles, chef-calls-it Ballers Board and flawlessly executed steaks, have no fear, you just may see them again at the upcoming Georgia James).
-Up next, its current iteration: One Fifth Romance Languages.
-Inspired by French, Spanish and Italian fare, the kitchen is whipping up fast favorites like whole snapper bouillabaisse, duck heart Bolognese and pastry chef Victoria Dearmond’s dreamy croquembouche.
-When one door closes (which it will, on July 31), another one opens.
-Look for One Fifth Mediterranean to open its doors September 1 and lasts through July 31, 2019, shifting the focus to the foods of Greece, Turkey, Israel, Lebanon, and the Middle East.
+Up next, it was One Fifth Romance Language, inspired by French, Spanish, and Italian fare and with a gone-too-soon duck heart bolognese that the city is still collectively mourning.
+One Fifth Mediterranean opened its doors September 1 and lasts through July 31, 2019, shifting the focus to the foods of Greece, Turkey, Israel, Lebanon, and the Middle East.